 Roval Traverse Carbon Wheelset

-Weight: 1,866g | Freehub Engagement: 10-degree
+Weight: 1,866g (29-inch) | Freehub Engagement: 10-degree

 Read review: Roval Traverse Carbon

-Weight: 1,738g | Freehub Engagement: 5-degree
+Weight: 1,896g (29-inch) | Freehub Engagement: 10-degree

 Analysis and Test Results

-Alloy wheels are generally quite a bit more flexy and compliant when compared to carbon.
-They typically have a more forgiving ride but may sacrifice a bit of precision as a result.
-Many riders prefer the feel of alloy wheels due to their forgiveness and overall comfort, and the price could also have something to do with it.
-Alloy is usually heavier than carbon resulting in heavier wheels overall, but also more rotational mass, weight at the rim, which can give the wheels a more sluggish feel comparatively speaking.
-Of all the alloy wheelsets we tested, the Stan's Flow MK3 proved to be the tester favorite.
-They felt the stiffest and the most nimble, yet forgiving and dampened as alloy should, plus they are the lightest weight of the aluminum contenders.
-Both the Spank Oozy Trail 345 and the DT Swiss E 1700 Spline 30 had very smooth and comfortable rides, but they both felt significantly heavier and generally less refined than the Flow MK3.
+Alloy wheels are generally more flexy and compliant compared to carbon.
+They traditionally have had a more forgiving ride, but as a result, sacrificed some precision.
+Many riders prefer the feel of alloy wheels because of their forgiveness and overall comfort, and the lower price is also appealing.
+Alloy is usually heavier than carbon, resulting in heavier wheels overall.
+With more rotational mass at the rim, it can give these wheels a more sluggish feel than carbon provides.
+Of all the alloy wheelsets we tested, the Industry Nine Enduro S Hydra was the tester favorite.
+These wheels felt the stiffest and the most nimble while also having a balanced and forgiving feel.
+Plus, they are the lightest weight of the aluminum contenders, and they have the best freehub engagement in the test by far.
+The Stan's MK3 also impressed our testers with its lively and responsive ride and a good blend of stiffness and compliance.

-Not surprisingly, all of the carbon models we tested weight less than their alloy counterparts.
-The lightest wheelset in the test is the Reynolds TR 309 S with a weight of 1,738g for the pair.
-This is just 38g lighter than the Race Face Next R31 at 1,776g, and 94g less than the Santa Cruz Reserve 30 Carbon which weigh 1,832g.
-The Roval Traverse Carbon is the heaviest carbon model, with a still very respectable weight to price ratio at 1,866g.
+Not surprisingly, all of the carbon models we tested weigh less than their alloy counterparts.
+The lightest wheelset in the test is theBontrager Line Pro 30 at an impressive 1,713g.
+They were followed closely by the Reynolds TR 309 S at 1,738g per pair.
+Ibis also impressed us with the lightweight S35 Carbon Logo wheels at just 1,744g.
+This is just 32g lighter than the Race Face Next R31 at 1,776g and 94g less than the Santa Cruz Reserve 30 Carbon at 1,832g.
+The Roval Traverse Carbon is the heaviest carbon model at 1,866g, still a respectable weight-to-price ratio.

 — Jeremy Benson, Pat Donahue, Joshua Hutchens